-Your self-directed retirement account – Checkbook IRA, Checkbook 401k, Checkbook HSA, or Checkbook DB Plan – can make direct real estate investments in any type of property, including: single-family and multi-family residential, commercial, industrial, office-space, retail, and mixed-use.
-If you’d like to set-up a Real Estate IRA, Real Estate Solo 401k, Real Estate Defined Benefit Plan, or Real Estate HSA – this page provides the instructions for doing so compliantly.
+Your self-directed retirement account – Checkbook IRA, Checkbook 401k, Checkbook QRP, Checkbook HSA, or Checkbook DB Plan – can make direct real estate investments in any type of property, including: single-family and multi-family residential, commercial, industrial, office-space, retail, and mixed-use.
+If you’d like to set-up a Real Estate IRA, Real Estate Solo 401k, Real Estate QRP, Real Estate Defined Benefit Plan, or Real Estate HSA – this page provides the instructions for doing so compliantly.

 What is Real Estate Investing?

 Checkbook IRA-LLCs and Solo 401k Plans can be used to invest in the ultimate “hard asset,” real estate.
 Many Americans have used real estate to grow wealth that has withstood the test of time and rocky financial markets.
-There are a myriad of ways to approach the real-estate industry and all of those are accessible to your Real Estate IRA-LLC and Real Estate Solo 401k.
-Invest in:
+There are a myriad of ways to approach the real-estate industry and all of those are accessible to your Real Estate IRA-LLC, Real Estate QRP, Real Estate Solo 401k.

 - Homes, apartments and condominiums

 - Commercial properties such as retail stores, hotels and office complexes

 - Trust deed notes, mortgages and tax liens

 - Real estate syndications

 - Real estate private placements

 - Other types of property such as farmland, boat slips, mobile homes and timber rights